Email Settings

 - AUTH_EMAIL_FROM=notify@example.com

 Remark42 uses golang templates for email templating.
-Templates are located in backend/templates
+Templates are located in backend/app/templates/static

 Now we have the following templates: